-XX.
+KKK.
 Countdown Pedestrian Signal Heads

 - 1.0 Description.
-This work shall consist of furnishing, installing and placing into operation any countdown, pedestrian signal heads. - 2.0 System Requirements.
+This work shall consist of furnishing, installing, and placing into operation any countdown, pedestrian signal heads. - 2.0 System Requirements.
 Delete Sec.
-1092.1.9 in its entirety and substitute the following: - 1092.1.9 Pedestrian Signal Heads.
-Pedestrian signal heads shall be in accordance with ITE specifications and standards for pedestrian traffic control signal indications and the following: - (a) Pedestrian signal head housings shall be constructed of a one-piece, 0.250-inch (6 mm) thick, polycarbonate material as shown on the plans.
-The housing shall include an integral mounting bracket designed for side-of-pole mounting on all makes of signal poles with a terminal compartment and minimum 5-position, double-row terminal block. - (b) The door, lens and any openings in the housing shall have gaskets or seals to exclude dust and moisture from the inside of the compartment.
+1092.1.9 in its entirety and substitute the following:

+2.1 1092.1.9 Pedestrian Signal Heads.
+Pedestrian signal heads shall be in accordance with ITE specifications and standards for pedestrian traffic control signal indications and the following:

-- (c) Lenses shall be constructed of polycarbonate material. - (d) Pedestrian signal head units shall be provided with a manufactured preformed rectangular visor or screen-type louver. - (e) All plastic material shall be ultraviolet stabilized. - (f) Indications shall be ITE Class 3 symbol messages.
-The "Upraised Hand" symbol shall be illuminated with a filled, Portland orange LED module.
-The "Walking Person" symbol shall be illuminated with a filled, white LED module.
-The "Countdown" display numbers shall be illuminated with a Portland orange LED module.
-The LED modules shall be in accordance with applicable portions of Sec 1092.1. - (g) Pedestrian traffic control signal faces shall be constructed such that all messages are displayed from the same message-bearing surface having a black opaque background.
-The "Countdown" display shall be located to the right of the "Upraised Hand" and "Walking Person" symbols, which will be overlaid. - (h) Pedestrian signal heads require "Countdown" displays and shall have the following features: - (1) Display numbers must be two digits at least 9 inches in height. - (2) Shall only display the "Countdown" time during the pedestrian change interval.
+- a) Pedestrian signal head housing shall be constructed of a one-piece, 0.250-inch (6 mm) thick, polycarbonate material as shown on the plans.
+The housing shall include an integral mounting bracket designed for side-of-pole mounting on all makes of signal poles with a terminal compartment and minimum 5-position, double-row terminal block. - b) The door, lens and any openings in the housing shall have gaskets or seals to exclude dust and moisture from the inside of the compartment. - c) Lenses shall be constructed of polycarbonate material. - d) Pedestrian signal head units shall be provided with a manufactured preformed rectangular visor or screen-type louver. - e) All plastic material shall be ultraviolet stabilized. - f) Indications shall be ITE Class 3 symbol messages.
+The "UPRAISED HAND" symbole shall be illuminated with a filed, Portland orange LED module.
+The "WALKING PERSON" symbol shall be illuminated with a filled white LED module.
+The "countdown" display numbers shall be in accordance with applicable portions of Sec 1092.1. - g) Pedestrian traffic control signal faces shall be constructed such that all messages are displayed from the same message-bearing surface having a black opaque background.
+The "countdown" display shall be located to the right of the "UPRAISED HAND" and the "WALKING PERSON" symbols, which will be overlaid. - h) Pedestrian signal heads require "Countdown" displays and shall have the following features: - 1.
+Display numbers must be two digits at least 9 inches in height. - 2.
+Shall only display the "Countdown" time during the pedestrian change interval.
 Time displayed shall be in seconds, and begin only at the beginning of the pedestrian change interval.
-The flashing "Upraised Hand" symbol shall be concurrently displayed during the pedestrian change interval.
-The total time displayed at the start of the pedestrian change interval shall be automatically adjusted by the pedestrian signal head and not require any manual settings or additional wiring to the signal cabinet. - (3) Once the "Countdown" display reaches "0", the "Countdown" display shall blank-out until the next pedestrian change interval begins. - (4) If the pedestrian change interval is interrupted or shortened as part of a transition into a preemption sequence, the "Countdown" display shall go dark immediately upon activation of the preemption transition. - (5) A test switch shall be provided in order to test the "Countdown" display. - 3.0 Construction Requirements.
-Construction requirements shall conform to Sec 902. - 4.0 Method of Measurement.
+The flashing "UPRAISED HAND" symbol shall be concurrently displayed during the pedestrian change interval.
+The total time displayed at the start of the pedestrian change interval shall be automatically adjusted by the pedestrian signal head and not require any manual settings or additional wiring to the signal cabinet. - 3.
+Once the "countdown" display reaches "0", the "countdown" display shall blank-out until the next pedestrian change interval begins. - 4.
+If the pedestrian change interval is interrupted or shortened as part of a transition into a preemption sequence, the "countdown" display shall go dark immediately upon activation of the preemption transition. - 5.
+A test switch shall be provided in order to test the "countdown" display. - 3.0 Construction Requirements.
+Construction requirements shall conform to Sec 902.

+- 4.0 Method of Measurement.
 Method of measurement shall conform to Sec 902. - 5.0 Basis of Payment.
 Payment for pedestrian signal heads, including all materials, equipment, labor and tools shall be made and considered completely covered by the contract unit price bid for:

-Item Number Туре Description 902-99.02 Each Countdown Pedestrian Signal Head, Type 1S
+Item No. Description Unit 902-99.02 Countdown Pedestrian Signal Head, Type 1S Each